dj2/Radiant/NOTES.md

 or the `ColorTargetState` `WriteMask` cause problems.
 At least with `multisample` a validation error is generated.
 With `WriteMask` set to `0` nothing renders.

+## Confusing error message from DepthStencilState
+Leaving `stencilFront` or `stencilBack` as zero initializes gives error about `WGPUCompareFunction` but says while validating `depthStencil` which also has a compare function which was initialized.

 # Resolved

 ## Unhandled error timing